mapattacker/datascience/supervised.rst

 Decision Tree
 **************************
-Uses gini index to split the data at binary level.
+Uses gini index (default) or entropy to split the data at binary level.

 **Strengths:** Can select a large number of features that best determine the targets.